See a sampling of previous senior honors theses.

 The Senior Thesis Research and Writing Seminar

-Students who are not invited to continue with the thesis honors program after the Fall semester will be given the opportunity to continue to investigate their topic of interest through PSCI 99, and Independent Winter Study class.
+Students who are not invited to continue with the thesis honors program after the Fall semester will be given the opportunity to continue to investigate their topic of interest through PSCI 99, an Independent Winter Study class.
 Importantly, these students will receive major credit for the completed PSCI 493 (Thesis Research Design) course in the Fall; in other words, that Fall course can count toward the nine total courses needed for the major.

 Individual Project